origam/origam-html-chat/README.md

  3. App then redirects itself to `#/chatroom?chatroomId=...` with references stripped away and `chatroomId` set as given in the previous point.
 The proccess then continues as stated in *Joining an existing chatroom* section.

+# Hashtag functionality

+The application allows inserting links into messages being sent and also joining them to the chatroom itself.
+The links, when navigated, will open linked view / record in the main client.

+## The hashtag dialog

+Choosing of the entity / record being linked is performed in a dialog screen, basically it is a screen with two data views, the top one allows for choosing a *category*, which is usually an entity type to be linked and the bottom one is an *object* which offers rows of given entity to be linked.

+The top view receives rows filtered by given category search phrase, limited and offsetted as needed.

+The bottom view receives rows filtered by given search phrase, limited and offsetted as well as filtered by a category choosen from the top view.
+The bottom view essentially uses different metadata (e.g. displayed columns) for the category choosen.

+## Hashtag HTTP API

+### Getting available categories

+`GET hashtag/categories`

+Query parameters:

+ - `searchPhrase`- *(optional)* - string used to fulltext constrain the query to just users of interrest.
+ - `limit` - *(optional)* number limiting number of items returned.
+ - `offset` - *(optional)* number offset where list should begin.

+Return value: JSON object:

+ - `metadata` - ???
+Data sources / combobox description as available in InitUI
+ - `data` - 2D array of arbitrary content, representing a set of categories, complying the query and metadata

+### Getting available objects for given category

+`GET hashtag/objects`

+Query parameters

+ - `categoryId` - string used to filter the result to contain only items from specified category
+ - `searchPhrase`- *(optional)* - string used to fulltext constrain the query to just users of interrest.
+ - `limit` - *(optional)* number limiting number of items returned.
+ - `offset` - *(optional)* number offset where list should begin.

+Return value: JSON object:

+ - `metadata` - ???
+Data sources / combobox description as available in InitUI
+ - `data` - 2D array of arbitrary content, representing a set of objects, complying the query and metadata

+### Composing a link ???

+`POST hashtag/link`

+POST body:

+ - `objects` [

+   - `categoryId` - category id of link to be created
+   - `objectId` - object id of link to be created
+ - ]

+Return value: JSON object:

+ - `objects` [
+   - `categoryId` - category id of created link
+   - `objectId` - object id of created link
+   - `text` - textual representation of created link
+   - `url` - ??? url of the link
+ - ]

+### Adding a link to the chatroom

+`POST chatrooms/:chatroomId/setLinks`

+POST body:

+ - `objects` [

+   - `categoryId` - category id of link to be linked
+   - `objectId` - object id of link to be linked
+ - ]

+## UNRESOLVED

+ - Link text change? (getLookupLabels...)

 # Origam chat HTTP protocol description